 While Peppiatt captures these intimacies of Bacon, one wonders if it isn’t Peppiatt in the first place who solicited them.
 Inspired them through friendship and witness.

 Human self-awareness brings us the issue of witness.
 Being seen and having our story told, having another being say “You exist.”
 We need that.
 We need a Boswell to document our being.
 In the warm, complicated affirmation from Bacon, Peppiatt found his own expression and exposure.
 In return, he exposed Bacon—the real, intimate, human Francis Bacon—to the world.

 Bacon sought to prick our unconscious, to prime nerves saturated through overexposure to images.
+To engender knowledge through emotions.
 Susan Sontag’s Regarding the Pain of Others looks more closely at this saturation of empathy.
 I also recommend the deeply enriching The Letters of Vincent van Gogh, a book—and an artist—that influenced Bacon profoundly.